Hi I’m Joe a Professional Photographer based in Brooklyn NY. Thanks for taking the time to learn a little about me.

 Drop me a line or call to say hello or to discuss your photography needs.

 More About Me

-I born in Dyker Heights Brooklyn, NY and raised in Brooklyn.
+Born in Dyker Heights Brooklyn, NY and raised in Brooklyn.
 I went to Brooklyn Technical HS and to NYU Poly in Brooklyn.
-Apparently, I have lived my whole life in Brooklyn and consider myself a Brooklynite.
+Since I have lived my whole life in Brooklyn and consider myself a real Brooklynite.

-Raised by my parents who are married for 65 years.
-Have a sister, two adult boys who are married and have three grandsons.
-Jack is the older brother and Sean is one year old.
-They love their Mom Cara.
+Raised by my parents who were married for over 65 years.
+Have a sister, two adult boys who are married and have three grandsons and a granddaughter.

 First of all, I started taking pictures when I was about 17 years old.
 My first camera was a 35mm Pentax.
 I had a darkroom in my parents basement.
 The chemicals were smelly, that is what I remember most.
 It would take hours to develop the film and print a 8×10 inch black and white photograph.
 Digital photography has completely changed the process.